Moving house with the help of a moving company

 - Packing items into cartons – Having movers pack your belongings into boxes usually attracts an additional fee.

-- Dismantling of bulky items – Never assume movers will dismantle all your bulky items for you.
+- The dismantling of bulky items – Never assumes movers will dismantle all your bulky items for you.
 Some moving companies do this for free, while others will charge extra.
 In addition, there are certain items like pianos which movers cannot dismantle.

-- Moving of pianos or organs – Be sure to check with the movers if they have the expertise to move pianos or organs, and ask if they charge an additional fee.
+- Moving to pianos or organs – Be sure to check with the movers if they have the expertise to move pianos or organs, and ask if they charge an additional fee.